2acoin/2acoin-nodejs-pool/README.md

 /* Module that sends payments to miners according to their submitted shares. */ "payments": {
     "enabled": true,
-    "interval": 300, // How often to run in seconds "maxAddresses": 50, // Split up payments if sending to more than this many addresses "mixin": 5, // Number of transactions yours is indistinguishable from "priority": 0, // The transaction priority
+    "interval": 1800, // How often to run in seconds "maxAddresses": 50, // Split up payments if sending to more than this many addresses "mixin": 3, // Number of transactions yours is indistinguishable from "priority": 0, // The transaction priority
-    "transferFee": 4000000000, // Fee to pay for each transaction "minerPayFee" : true, // Miner pays the transfer fee instead of pool owner when using dynamic transfer fee "minPayment": 100000000000, // Miner balance required before sending payment "maxPayment": null, // Maximum miner balance allowed in miner settings "maxTransactionAmount": 0, // Split transactions by this amount (to prevent "too big transaction" error) "denomination": 10000000000 // Truncate to this precision and store remainder },
+    "transferFee": 50000, // Fee to pay for each transaction "minerPayFee" : true, // Miner pays the transfer fee instead of pool owner (support Fee per Byte) "minPayment": 500000000, // Miner balance required before sending payment "maxPayment": 7500000000, // Maximum miner balance allowed in miner settings ("null" to disable) "maxTransactionAmount": 15000000000, // Split transactions by this amount (to prevent "too big transaction" error) "denomination": 10000 // Truncate to this precision and store remainder },

 /* Module that monitors the submitted block maturities and manages rounds.
 Confirmed